Anu-techy/Students-Performance-Analysis-using-MS-Excel/README.md

 5. Outlier Detection – Identified unusual records affecting performance stats.

-6. Used VLOOKUP to grade students in their subject and overall score
+6. Used VLOOKUP to automatically grade students in their subject and overall score

 7. Used VLOOKUP to access students data using admission number, class